dy/multiscale-array/readme.md

 //default options, can be omitted let samples = Storage({
-	//collect stats up to scale, must be power of 2 or null.
-If 1 — it works as a simple array with overallocation
-	maxScale: null,

 	//stats to calculate for each scale, based on 2 samples of lower scale
 	//null means there is no scales
 	stats: {